Reading Time: 6 minutes

 What is even worse is when someone who has gotten surgery or taken anabolic steroids tries to sell you something that they did not even attain naturally.
 I’ve never taken anabolic steroids or had physique enhancing surgery.

 I’ve always said that I’m not against anyone’s decision to get surgery or use steroids.
-But I’m 100 percent against anyone telling blatant lies about how they built their body or increased their performance.
+I am however 100 percent against anyone telling blatant lies about how they built their body or increased their performance.

 You do not go from flat, scarecrow glutes to massive, comic book glutes overnight.
 Or ever actually.